𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 4 𝘮𝘪𝘯𝘴🕒

 But, with global markets expanding, having an effective landing page in just one language simply isn't enough for international success.

 To truly maximise your conversion potential, you need to localise your landing pages.
+Here is a quick idea of how:

 Firstly, what are landing pages?

 Let’s start with the basics.
 A landing page is a standalone web page designed specifically for a marketing or advertising campaign.
-It’s where a visitor "lands" after clicking on a link from an email, ad or other digital source.
+It’s where a visitor 'lands' after clicking on a link from an email, ad or other digital source.

 Unlike regular web pages that encourage exploration, landing pages focus on driving a single objective, usually called a call-to-action (CTA).
 This could be making a purchase, filling out a form, signing up for a newsletter or downloading a resource.